Logo

 Abstract

-Project Jenkins explores how neural activity in the brain can be translated into robotic movement and, conversely, how movement patterns can be used to reconstruct brain activity.
-Using real neural data recorded from a macaque monkey named Jenkins, we develop models for decoding (converting brain signals into robotic arm movements) and encoding (simulating brain activity with a given movement).
+Project Jenkins explores how neural activity in the brain can be decoded into robotic movement and, conversely, how movement patterns can be used to generate synthetic neural data.
+Using real neural data recorded from motor and premotor cortex areas of a macaque monkey named Jenkins, we develop models for decoding (converting brain signals into robotic arm movements) and encoding (simulating brain activity corresponding to a given movement)

 For the interface between the brain simulation and the physical world, we utilized Koch v1.1 leader and follower robotic arms.
 We developed an interactive web console that allows users to generate synthetic brain data from joystick movements in real time.